Wicker wood furniture is classic and timeless.

 What it is made of?

-Rit dye formulas are made from ingredients that include various acids, sodium chloride along with several disperse and direct dyes.
+Rit dye formulas are made from ingredients that include various acids, and sodium chloride along with several disperse and direct dyes.

 The brand claims that its products are non-toxic and can be safely used for dyeing various household items and art projects.